ElijaRock/git-guide/README.md

 Throughout this guide I have mentioned `git` many times and now I am talking about Github.
 What's the difference?
 Well, `git` is the tool that you use to interface with repositories on the Github website, which is a cloud service that allows you to store many repositories.

 TLDR: `git` is the tool you work with; the results of using `git` are seen on the Github website.
-There is no "Git" website, and there is no `github` command in the terminal, it's the other way around.

 ### Account Creation